Why Hamas and Israel reached this moment now — and what comes next

 But experts who follow the region closely point to key developments over the past year in Israel and the Palestinian territories that set the stage for this explosion of violence.

-For all the latest developments on this story, listen live to Morning Edition now.
+For all the latest developments on this story, listen live to All Things Considered today from 4 p.m.
+ET.

 Israel was distracted by political turmoil